Table of Contents

 - How do witnesses participate in the review hearing?

 - What do I need to know about appeal hearings?
-And what are the steps in an appeal hearing?

-- Where does the hearing happen?
+- Where does the hearing take place?

 - Can I request that a hearing be postponed?